 There are several differences in costs and coverage among Original Medicare, Preferred Provider Organizations (PPOs), and Health Maintenance Organizations (HMOs).
-The table below compares these three types of Medicare Advantage Plan.
+The table below compares these three types of Medicare plans.
 If you are interested in joining a PPO, make sure to speak to a plan representative for more information.

 |Original Medicare||Medicare PPO||Medicare HMO|